nikita-tomilov/cv_data_transfer/README.md

 Windows without VS2013, Linux, MacOS, other Unix-based OS

 - Download
-- Fix Makefile for your installation dirs and OS (currently it is made for windows)
+- Use one of the Makefiles available (currently for Windows or Linux) or fix one of them especially for your system
 - Make and run

 ## Command-line parameters